Warning! Your devicePixelRatio is not 1 and you have JavaScript disabled!

 I never intend to push to a HTTP URL, nginx's user doesn't have write access to the git repos anyway, but still, minimizing the attack surface seems like a wise decision.

-Second, I simplified the regex around the objects dir, only objects/info/packs have to be forwarded to git-http-server (this is a file which is normally generated by git update-server-info, so it can be missing/outdated if the post-update hook is not set up), everything else is just plain object/pack files.
+Second, I simplified the regex around the objects dir, only objects/info/packs have to be forwarded to git-http-server (this is a file which is normally generated by git update-server-info, so it can be missing/git-daemon-export-ok, but an attacker knows some object/

 Of course, when I tried it it didn't work.